scoconno/scoconno.github.io/Teaching/Examined/index.md

 	+ [Optional reading](Meaning/Confession.pdf)
 	+ Complete [essay 1](Meaning/SW1) by Monday 2/13/2017 @ 12:00pm.
 		+ You will find the essays in the essays folder in Blackboard.
-		+ SPlease use 'attach file' to upload the file.
+		+ Please use 'attach file' to upload the file.
 Do not use 'write submission' or send it as a message.
 See this [screenshot](screenshot.png)

 + **Week 5 (2/13/2017)**
 	+ [Notes 1](God/Handout1)